 input vector

 Analyze > Linearize uses a central differencing scheme to approximate the partial derivative terms at the specified operating point.
-The four resulting matrices can be displayed directly on the screen or saved in an M file.
+The four resulting matrices are displayed and can be saved in an M file.

 To generate and display ABCD state-space matrices